THE SACRED ARCHIPELAGO & THE CARNIVAL, 9 days: Bijagos & Guinea Bissau

 One bottle of Mineral water in the bus/car each day during the visits

-Entrance fees to parks, concessions, protected areas and cultural sites, festival and events as in the program.
+Entrance fees to parks, concessions, protected areas, cultural sites, festivals, and events as in the program.

 First Aid box